-- Tellers Committee to consist of not less than Five(5) Members approved by the Board.
+- Tellers Commission to consist of not less than Five(5) Members approved by the Board.

 - Before beginning to count Written Ballots, obtain the General Manager’s verification that the signature of the Voting Member whose name appears on the Return Envelope is authorized to vote for each Lot or Dwelling identified on the Return Envelope.

 - Count all of the Written Ballots cast by all eligible Voting members, and report the results to the Board President.

 - Allow candidates or his/her representative the right to be present at the counting of the ballots.

 - Deliver to the General Manager for safekeeping for a period of one year, all Return Envelopes and Written Ballots.

 - Ensure that all actions taken shall be taken in such a manner that the vote of any Voting Member shall not be disclosed to anyone, including the members of the Tellers Commission.